FlashSpeedie/photo-finance/README.md

 Provides a secure and responsive design that works perfectly on your phone or desktop.

+## ✨ Key Features

+Receipt Scanning (Gemini API): Use the expense feature to upload an image of a physical receipt.
+The Gemini API uses OCR (Optical Character Recognition) to automatically read the details (like the total amount and merchant) and log the new expense for you.

+* Core Tracking: Track all income and expenses with customizable categories and emoji icons.
+* Visual Analytics: View your financial health using responsive charts powered by Recharts.
+* Security: Uses a secure login system for personal finance data.
+* Responsive Design: Works seamlessly on mobile, tablet, and desktop devices.

 ## 🚀 How to Use the App

 1. Sign Up / Log In to secure your personal finance data.